Chiswick School

 Chiswick School /ˈtʃɪzɪk/ is an English secondary school with academy status in Chiswick, West London.
-It educates more than 1,200 pupils, aged 11 to 18 years.
+It educates more than 1,300 pupils, aged 11 to 18 years.

 This number includes 200 pupils studying at the upper school sixth form within the school grounds.
+The current headteacher is Laura Ellener.
+The school operates a very wide curriculum, mainly focusing on Science and the Arts, and has many co-curricular activities.

 Admissions

 The school has a wide catchment, encompassing its native borough of Hounslow, but also areas including Kensington and Chelsea, Richmond, and Hammersmith and Fulham.
 As of 2004, the school's intake was almost 60 percent male, explained by the number of girls' schools nearby.
-A majority of the school's students are of minority ethnic backgrounds, and a significantly greater proportion than the national average speak English as a second language.
+Half of the school's students are of minority ethnic backgrounds, and 44% are from ‘disadvantaged’ backgrounds.
+50% have English as their second language.
 The percentage of disadvantaged students receiving help from the pupil premium is also above average.